DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC005-Cloud-Storage.md

 | GDL-IDE001-Authentication-principles |
 | GDL-SEC005-Cloud-Storage |

-tl;dr use Microsoft Azure for cloud storage services
+>tl;dr use Microsoft Azure for cloud storage services

 ## Working with Cloud Storage

 Cloud storage offers systems and users the ability to create, read, update and delete data, that would have traditionally been held on disk, tape or other formats, using the internet.

 This allows data to be accessed without geographical restrictions and takes advantages of the scalability and flexibility cloud service providers offer.

+>These guidelines focus on cloud storage used by systems hosted on cloud platforms, cloud storage for unstructured and/or direct end-user access will be covered in separate guidelines and guidance.

+>SQL and other database technologies are not in-scope for these guidelines, these will be covered in separate guidelines and guidance.

 ### Choosing the right tool for the right job